Universalist General Convention Constitution

 7. It shall have power to raise funds, and to hold and disburse whatever funds may be entrusted to its care: It

-that all moneys and other property given to constitute its Permanent Funds shall be carefully invested or
+being provided, that all moneys and other property given to constitute its Permanent Funds shall be carefully invested or

 held, and the proceeds be sacredly devoted to the purposes designated by the donors.